zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 10
-For searching by `Location` tag and grouping by tag names.
+For searching by the `Location` tag and grouping by tag name.

 ```yaml
 ---